skato-kx/skato-kx.github.io-pinn-research-/index.md

 </script>

-# Physics-Informed Neural Networks
+# Reproducing the Foundational PINNs Paper: My Implementation and Insights

-As a first step in learning machine learning techniques related to physics, I decided to read this foundational and original paper on Physics-Informed Neural Networks (PINNs).
-Its implementation is relatively simple, making it a good starting point for beginners.
-In this post, I’ll walk through how PINNs integrate physical laws into neural networks from the perspective of someone new to the field, based on what I learned from the paper.
-My implementation can be viewed from this link: [View Implementation](https://github.com/skato-kx/skato-kx.github.io-pinn-research-)
+As a first step in exploring machine learning techniques applied to physics, I chose to dive into the foundational paper on Physics-Informed Neural Networks (PINNs).
+This approach stood out because its implementation is relatively straightforward, making it an excellent starting point for beginners like me.
+In this post, I aim to explain how PINNs incorporate physical laws into neural networks from the perspective of a newcomer to the field.
+To make the concepts more accessible, I’ve summarized the key ideas from the paper in a way that prioritizes intuitive understanding, deliberately avoiding the intricate details of complex calculations.
+My goal was to help beginners grasp the essence of PINNs without getting lost in technicalities.
+Additionally, I’ve created a clear and well-documented implementation, complete with detailed, line-by-line comments to explain each operation, making it easy to follow.
+You can view my implementation here: [View Implementation](https://github.com/skato-kx/skato-kx.github.io-pinn-research-)

 ## 🔗 Paper Info